Learn the Force We Can: Enabling Sparse Motion Control in Multi-Object Video Generation: Introduction

-In this work, we aim at building models that can learn how to answer such counterfactual questions through the generation of video in a completely unsupervised fashion.
-Learning is allowed only through the passive observation of videos, \emph{i.e.}, without the ability to explicitly interact with the scene, and without any per-sample manual annotation.
-We do not aim to learn causal relationships \cite{pearl2018book,zhang2011intervention}, but rather we aim more conservatively to build a model that can show some degree of generalization from the training data, \emph{i.e.}, that can generate data that was not observed before, that is directly related to our question, and that is plausible, as shown in Figure~\ref{fig:bair_teaser}.
-We focus on counterfactual questions that can be formulated in the form of a motion specification, \emph{i.e.}, ``What would happen if the object containing \texttt{this} pixel would move at \texttt{this} location?''
-The questions are posed by providing the current frame, \emph{context} frames (a subset of the past frames), and a motion control, \emph{i.e.}, a shift at a pixel (but the model can also take multiple shifts at once and also at different time instants).
-The answer is a generated subsequent frame that shows how the input frame would change under the specified motion.
+In this work, we aim at building models for video generation that learn to imagine the outcome of sparse control inputs in multi-object scenes.
+Learning is allowed only through the passive observation of a video dataset, \emph{i.e.}, without the ability to explicitly interact with the scene, and without any manual annotation.
+We aim to build a model that can show some degree of generalization from the training data, \emph{i.e.}, that can generate data that was not observed before, that is directly related to the control input, and that is plausible, as shown in Figure~\ref{fig:bair_teaser}.
+One possible choice of controls expressed in natural language could take the form ``Move \texttt{this} object at \texttt{this} location''.
+However, such controls assume that the objects in an image are already known.
+Since we do not use annotations, it is quite difficult to obtain an explicit scene decomposition into objects.
+Therefore, we opt for representing the controls as 2D shifts at pixels and let the model implicitly learn the extents of the objects during training by observing correlated motion of the pixels in real videos.
+Thus, the control inputs we consider correspond instead to sentences of this form: ``Move \texttt{this} pixel (and the corresponding underlying object) at \texttt{this} location''.
+The model is fed with the current frame, \emph{context} frames (a subset of the past frames to enable memory), and a set of control inputs.
+The output is a generated subsequent frame that shows how the input frame would change under the specified motion.
 We train our model \textbf{without} specifying what objects are (\emph{i.e.}, we do not use information about object categories), or where they are (\emph{i.e.}, we do not rely on bounding boxes, landmarks/point annotations or segmentation masks), or how they interact (\emph{i.e.}, we do not make use of information on object relationships or action categories or textural descriptions of the scenes).
 Given two subsequent frames (the current and following one) from a video in our training data, we obtain the motion control input by sampling the estimated optical flow at a few (typically $5$) locations.
-To generate frames we use flow matching \cite{lipman2022flow, liu2022flow, albergo2022building}, where the model is conditioned on the current and past frames \cite{davtyan2022river}, and feed the motion control input through cross-attention layers in a transformer architecture.
-We call our approach \methodName, as it shows the ability of moving objects without touching them.
+To generate frames we use flow matching \cite{lipman2022flow, liu2022flow, albergo2022building}, where the model is conditioned on the current and past frames \cite{Davtyan_2023_ICCV}, and feed the motion control input through cross-attention layers in a transformer architecture.